lfvaldezit/terraform-dynamic-vpn/README.md

    terraform init
    terraform apply
     ```
-Save the output after apply is completed.
+Save the output once the apply is completed

-Before going to the next section
+Before moving on to the next section
-Go to VPN => Site-to-site VPN connections
+Go to VPN => `Site-to-site VPN connections`
 Select your newly created VPN connection
-Click on `Download Configuration`
+Click `Download Configuration`
-Vendor `Cisco`.
-Platform `ISR Series Routers`
+Choose Vendor: `Cisco`.
+Platform: `ISR Series Routers`
 Click `Download`

-Continue to the next section `Instructions` to configure the onprem routers.
+Continue to the next section, `Instructions`, to configure the on-prem routers

 ## 📝 Instructions